Will Friedle: Podcasts and web series

 From July 2017 to November 2018, Friedle hosted three seasons of the web series Geek & Sundry Painters Guild.
 The show originated from Friedle "painting" a miniature with "magic marker" and, after discovering this, Marisha Ray pitched Friedle on a show where he would be taught to paint miniatures correctly by various experts.
 After the conclusion of that series, Ray reached out to pitch Mini Primetime (2019) where Friedle would host a similar painting show for Critical Role's new YouTube channel.
 On June 27, 2019, the premiere episode of Christy's Kitchen Throwback featuring Friedle was uploaded to Christy Carlson Romano's YouTube channel.

-Friedle and Romano co-hosted the podcast called I Hear Voices from 2022 to 2023 which was available on Romano's YouTube channel and other podcast providers.
-In June 2022, the podcast did a Kim Possible 20th anniversary special episode with creators Mark McCorkle and Bob Schooley and voice actors John DiMaggio (Drakken) and Nicole Sullivan (Shego), as well as a brand new Kim Possible scene with the four actors written by McCorkle and Schooley and directed by original voice director Lisa Schaffer.
+Friedle and Romano co-hosted the podcast called I Hear Voices from 2022 to 2023, which was available on Romano's YouTube channel and other podcast providers.
+In June 2022, the podcast did a Kim Possible 20th-anniversary special episode with creators Mark McCorkle and Bob Schooley and voice actors John DiMaggio (Drakken) and Nicole Sullivan (Shego), as well as a brand new Kim Possible scene with the four actors written by McCorkle and Schooley, and directed by original voice director Lisa Schaffer.
 He has hosted the Boy Meets World rewatch podcast Pod Meets World with Danielle Fishel and Rider Strong since 2022.

 In 2024, he began to co-host the rewatch podcast Magical Rewind with Sabrina Bryan, which focuses on Disney Channel Original Movies.

 Personal life

 In 1997, Friedle briefly dated actress Jennifer Love Hewitt.
 He co-starred with her in the romantic teen comedy Trojan War, and Hewitt parodied herself in the Boy Meets World episode "And Then There Was Shawn".
-He married his girlfriend, Susan Martens, on September 25, 2016, in Connecticut.
+He married his girlfriend Susan Martens on September 25, 2016, in Connecticut.
 His affectionate name for her is Mrs. Squirrels, referencing Eric's nickname "Plays With Squirrels" from the final season of Boy Meets World.

 Friedle is best friends with actor Jason Marsden and was the best man at his wedding in October 2004.
-The two have also worked together in numerous productions: Boy Meets World, Trojan War, Static Shock, Kim Possible, Batman Beyond, Justice League Unlimited, Batman: The Brave and the Bold, ThunderCats, Transformers: Rescue Bots, and Mad.
+The two also worked together in numerous productions such as Boy Meets World, Trojan War, Static Shock, Kim Possible, Batman Beyond, Justice League Unlimited, Batman: The Brave and the Bold, ThunderCats, Transformers: Rescue Bots, and Mad.